igor-ka/ngcourse-next/handout/10-advanced-promises.md

 ## Promises vs Events

-While promises are nearly always better than Node- style callbacks, the choice of when to use promises vs a publish-subscribe approach (e.g., via `$broadcast`) is a bit more complex.
+While promises are nearly always better than Node- style callbacks, the choice of when to use promises vs a publish-subscribe approach is a bit more complex.
 Here are the key differences between the two approaches:

 | Promises                           | Events (aka “Publish – Subscribe”) |
 |------------------------------------|------------------------------------|